zimmerman-dev/zettel-note/Zettelkasten/Boolean Logic.md

 ---

-This is why **non-boolean expressions** can still be used directly in conditions:
+This is why **non-Boolean expressions** can still be used directly in conditions:
 ```cpp
 if (x)   // true if x != 0
 if (!x)  // true if x == 0